Phuks-co/throat/README.md

-BIG PHAT WARNING: Throat only works with Python 3.5+
+Note: Throat is developed and run on Python 3.7+.
+Previous versions are not supported

 #throat